Martin521/Review18049/review.md

 - PR [#18049](https://github.com/dotnet/fsharp/pull/18049)

+- But it is not done yet.
+  - Unresolvable RFC discussion may still come up
+  - The (unavoidable) changes to the AST will break tools and thus may be too costly

 ## Background

 - Disclaimer: I am not a compiler expert, so please correct me when I talk rubbish